ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 C) To be fair, the experiences of one Optician in a single optical outlet cannot be seen as reflecting that retailer's policy in its entirety.
 But if this open letter can be viewed minus any bias, perhaps Optical Retailers and aspiring Opticians can use it as a primer as to how well they measure up as a source of Genuine Healthcare in America.

-D) Too many Optical Retailers have a 'bottom-line-is-all-that-matters' mind set along with an attitude in which they exist only to serve company goals, not the needs of the Consumer.
+D) Too many Optical Retailers have a 'bottom-line-is-all-that-matters' mind set along with an attitude in which they exist only to serve company goals, not the needs of the consumer.
 They're not alone.
 Corporate America, in general, must soon deal with some heavy karma due to the public's current anger, and demands for the return to more qualitative and thoughtful service with less emphasis on profits.
 The hope is that Optical Retailers can upgrade their thinking and focus on becoming genuine Healthcare Providers.
 See The Coming Humanization of The American Economy.

 E) Large-scale change always seems daunting.
 We want simple routines that we can easily and automatically follow.
 If Opticians and Managers adopt the steps presented herein, success will follow.
 To serve is to succeed.